Romaria

 Romaria is a Brazilian municipality located in the northwest of the state of Minas Gerais.
-Its population as of 2020 was 3,520 people living in a total area of 402 km².
+Its population as of 2020 was 3,520 people living in a total area of 402 km2.
 The city belongs to the mesoregion of Triângulo Mineiro e Alto Paranaiba and to the microregion of Patrocínio.
 It became a municipality in 1962.

-Location
+Geography

 The municipality is located in the region of the Alto Paranaíba, just north of the important federal highway BR-365, which links the state boundary of Goiás to Montes Claros.
 The elevation of the town center is 960 meters.
 Neighboring municipalities are: Estrela do Sul and Monte Carmelo (N); Iraí de Minas (E); Nova Ponte and Indianópolis (S); Araguari (W).